HengYiLee/Digital-Portfolio/Functionality.md

 ### QA

 The schedule does not corrupt which allows the schedule to not be saved.
+This allows the functionality of this feature to be disabled and for problems to arise in the feature.

 # Feature 13